 Sub-Saharan Africa lacks the human and technical capacity to meet its needs for biodiversity data and knowledge.
 Biodiversity Informatics is not widely used nor is it valued.
 We will invest in creating the skills, adding the knowledge and tools, and developing the relationships that will help our grantee partners succeed.

-- Initiative 1: In-Project Training – Builds in-project capacity with formal courses and coordination of training across our grant portfolios.
-As grants are developed within the Programs, we will survey capacity-building needs to ensure that all projects are getting the types of training needed to strengthen their internal capacity.
-Grantees in both Programs will engage in professional networks, short technical courses, and will have a small grant fund available to them for training.
+- Initiative 1: In-Project Training – Builds in-project capacity with formal courses and experiential (on-the-job) training across our grant portfolios.
+As grants are developed within the Freshwater and Pollinator Programs, we survey capacity-building needs to ensure that all projects are getting the types of training needed to strengthen their internal capacity.
+Grantees in both Programs engage in professional networks, short technical courses, and will have a funds available to them for training.
 Grantees are successful at developing capacity for Biodiversity Informatics when training is targeted at professionals, MSc, or Ph.D. levels, transfer of know how from Ex-African experts is an explicit aim of the project, and when experiential (on-the-job) training is a major element of the project.

-- Initiative 2: Biodiversity Informatics Training – Funds long-term professional training, African training capacity, and links training to a small grant fund and project opportunities.
-We see these training courses as a way to build partnerships with agencies who share our interest in Biodiversity Informatics.
+- Initiative 2: Biodiversity Informatics Training – Funds long-term professional training, African training capacity, and links training to project opportunities.
+We see these training courses as a way to build partnerships with those who share our interest in Biodiversity Informatics.

 - Initiative 3: Regional Capacity Support and Partnerships – Includes investments in conferences and partnerships that strengthen African regional systems for Biodiversity Informatics.